 Sedation Dentistry Brisbane

 It is normal to experience some level of anxiety on the dental chair.
 We can help you perhaps overcome or maybe reduce your dental anxiety to some extent.
 When laughing gas is administered in small doses, it provides the patient with a feeling of mild sedation.
 Inhaling happy gas (laughing gas) dulls pain and is therefore used in medical treatments as a pain killer.
 Like many pain killers, it does not sedate significant pain.
 It is only effective with moderate levels of pain e.g. injections and mild dental surgeries like tooth extractions, etc. it is also effective in calming patients who are anxious about their visit to the dentist.

 Dental treatment under general anaesthesia or dental treatment under GA is a different method of managing pain.
 It is usually done by a dentist and a team of nurses and GA specialist in a hospital.
 Click here to read more about Pure Dentistry dental treatments under GA in Brisbane.

 Emergency Dentist Brisbane

-Pure Dentistry is a provider of Mt Gravatt dental services in Brisbane South side.
+Pure Dentistry is a provider of Mt Gravatt dental services in Brisbane.
 The clinic is equipped to provide emergency dental care for residents of Brisbane.
 In case of dental emergency call 07 3343 4869.
-We will try to fit you in same day or the day after.
-Wide range of dental services are provided in extended hours 7 days a week.
+We will try to fit you in on the same day or the day after.
+A wide range of dental services is provided in extended hours 7 days a week.
 You can book your appointment online 24/7 directly from our website: puredentistry.com.au